Ting711/I-Robonator/README.md

 **Credits**

 We would like to express our sincere gratitude to LEGO Education for their invaluable support and commitment in providing us with a high-quality LEGO EV3 set.
+Appreciation to the team sponsors from Ministry of Education Innovation and Talent Development Sarawak (MEITD);  SOP Foundation and YB Dato Sri Lee Kim Shin.